kredar/kredar.github.io/_posts/2023-09-03-AI-primer-for-pm.md

 - **"Fall in love with the problem and not with the solution"** - Don't implement AI for the sake of adding AI to your product.

 **Finding the Right Partner** - Developing AI/ML applications requires specialized expertise.
 Finding the right partner is crucial whether you look inside your organization or seek an external vendor.
-- Evaluate potential partners based on their previous work, expertise in the domain, and customer reviews.
+- Evaluate potential partners based on their previous work and their expertise in the domain.
 - Ensure that the partner aligns with your organization's culture and goals.

-**Data Is Key** - If you have to build your model, data quality would be of the utmost importance.
+**Data Is Key** - If you have to build your model, the right data and its quality would be of the utmost importance.
 Data is the backbone of any AI project and is crucial for training models.
 In many cases, continuous training might also be necessary to adapt to new data patterns.

-- Ensure you have access to high-quality and relevant data.
+- Ensure you have access to the right amount of a high-quality and relevant data.
-- Consider the ethical implications and legal requirements associated with data collection and usage.
+- Consider the ethical implications and legal requirements associated with data collection and usage, more about it in my next [post](/AI-primer-for-pm-part2).

 **AI-Application Fit** - Understanding the pros and cons of various AI and ML techniques is essential.
 Discuss with your partner to choose the most appropriate algorithm for your specific problem and use case.

 - Perform a feasibility analysis to identify the most effective AI or ML techniques.
 - Keep scalability, cost, and performance in mind when choosing algorithms.